 • Some insects can reduce the quality and yield of pasture, cause hay harvest problems or be a nuisance for your livestock.

 • Weeds – if your cattle are uneducated, and they don’t eat weeds, there is less forage in you pasture.
-(If weeds are impacting a pasture, you might consider leasing it at a lower rate, then spending the 8 hours over 7 days training your livestock to eat them.
+If weeds are impacting a pasture, you might consider leasing it at a lower rate, then spending the 8 hours over 7 days training your livestock to eat them.
 You’ll have more forage, at a good rate, and the landowner will appreciate the improvements your livestock make in the pasture over time.
 Here’s how to do that.

 • Fertile soils grow more, better forage and reduce outlays for fertilizer.